 Early planning plays a large part in dealing with any challenges which present themselves to any Business and Brexit is no exception.
-At the start of 2019 Nortek carried out a full impact assessment on how and where Brexit may affect our customers in the areas of both production and supply chain, and our customers can be safe in the knowledge that we do have contingencies and stock holding in place to overcome any supply shortages.
+At the start of 2019 Nortek carried out a full impact assessment on how and where Brexit may affect our customers in the areas of both production and supply chain, and our customers can be safe in the knowledge that we do have contingencies and stock holding of fast moving components in place in order to overcome any short – medium term supply shortages.

-The statement below is an overview on how Nortek plans to avoid any disruption in the event of an orderly or disorderly Brexit.
+The statement below is an overview on how Nortek plans to avoid any supply disruption, during and after the current transition.

 Nortek is a wholly UK owned Manufacturer with a single manufacturing site based in Royle Street, Congleton, Cheshire.
-With all of our manufacturing and active customer base currently located within the United Kingdom we do not foresee any potential Brexit centric issues in relation to staff, manufacturing or deliveries to these customers and so production will continue as normal during and after 31st October.
-Should this situation change and any orders be placed for delivery to any EU Member Country after 31st October then these orders will be accepted, raised and duly delivered based on the Tariffs, Duties & Export Agreements valid at that particular time.
+With all of our manufacturing and active customer base currently located within the United Kingdom we do not foresee any potential “Brexit” issues in relation to staff, manufacturing or deliveries to these customers and so production will continue as normal into 2021.
+Should this situation change and any orders be placed for delivery to any EU Member Country after Brexit is completed then these orders will be accepted, raised and duly delivered based on the Tariffs, Duties, Export & Trade Agreements applicable at that particular time.

-Due to the much documented World-Wide supply issues and long lead times with MLCC and several other components over the last few years, Nortek already maintains stock holding of several months worth of key and critical components used within our customers’ products and this stock will cover our production order book throughout any changes in our supply chain.
+Due to the much documented World-Wide supply issues and long lead times with MLCC Capacitors and several other components over the last few years, Nortek already maintains stock holding of several months worth of general key components used within all Electronic products and this stock will cover our existing production order book throughout any changes in our supply chain.

 Legislation & Certification

-Currently there has been no decision or indication as to which legislation and EU Regulations the UK will follow after Brexit has been completed.
-However it is likely that the UK will continue to follow existing legislation for at least a transitionary period.
-Nortek will strive to meet any future applicable legislation or regulatory changes as and when they are rolled out.
+Currently there has been no final decision or indication as to which legislation and EU Regulations the UK will choose to continue to follow.
+However it is likely that the UK will continue to follow existing legislation for at least the current transitional period and into 2021 and existing approvals such as E-Mark certificates will still be valid.
+However, Nortek will strive to meet any future applicable legislation or regulatory changes as and when they are rolled out.